7 Common Reasons Why Many Small Businesses Fail

 Failure to read the market signals and insisting to continue to push an aggressive expansion plan have led to companies to shut down or file for bankruptcy.
 Baldwin-United Corporation, Cincinnati piano company filed for protection under bankruptcy laws in 1983 due to aggressive expansion.
 Danish construction firm Pihl also decided to wind up its 126-year-old operations after suffering losses, attributed partly to its aggressive expansion.

 Business fails to adopt technology accordingly.

 Small businesses need to get their names out there, especially with the presence of more popular and cash-rich competitors.
 While they aren’t likely to dislodge bigger brands, it does not necessarily require big advertising money to be known.

-Adopting a unique selling proposition and sticking with it in its presence on social media or website can go along way.
-Facebook allows businesses to establish presence, with e-commerce feature and basic CRM functionality for small businesses to get in touch with target customers.
+Adopting a unique selling proposition and sticking with it in its presence on social media or websites can go along way.
+Facebook allows businesses to establish the presence, with e-commerce features and basic CRM functionality for small businesses to get in touch with target customers.

 If your business is involved in selling products, an e-commerce website can process transactions more efficiently, without requiring physical store, and available space resource can be devoted as product warehouse, which helps reduce operating expenses and streamline delivery more efficiently as your online marketplace is open 24-hours a day, and transactions can take place even when you are asleep.

 If small businesses are slow to adopt such technology, they might just play catch up to their more sophisticated competitors, before eventually bowing out and give up.